Al-Andalus: Province of the Umayyad Caliphate

 A second significant consequence of the revolt was the expansion of the Kingdom of the Asturias, hitherto confined to enclaves in the Cantabrian highlands.
 After the rebellious Berber garrisons evacuated the northern frontier fortresses, the Christian king Alfonso I of Asturias set about immediately seizing the empty forts for himself, quickly adding the northwestern provinces of Galicia and León to his fledgling kingdom.
 The Asturians evacuated the Christian populations from the towns and villages of the Galician-Leonese lowlands, creating an empty buffer zone in the Douro River valley (the "Desert of the Duero").
 This newly emptied frontier remained roughly in place for the next few centuries as the boundary between the Christian north and the Islamic south.
-On the Muslim side of the frontier, al-Andalus had three large march territories (thaghr, pl. thughūr): the Lower March (capital at Mérida and Badajoz, featuring a population primarily of Berber and Muwallad stock), the Middle March (centred at Toledo, primarily muwallad), and the Upper March (centred at Zaragoza, with a more intrincate ethnic mix and a more substantial population of Arab stock as well as maintaining more complex relations with its Carolingian and Navarrese neighbors).
+On the Muslim side of the frontier, al-Andalus had three large march territories (thaghr, pl. thughūr): the Lower March (capital at Mérida and Badajoz, featuring a population primarily of Berber and Muwallad stock), the Middle March (centred at Toledo, primarily muwallad), and the Upper March (centred at Zaragoza, with a more intricate ethnic mix and a more substantial population of Arab stock as well as maintaining more complex relations with its Carolingian and Navarrese neighbours).

 These disturbances and disorder also allowed the Franks, now under the leadership of Pepin the Short, to invade the strategic strip of Septimania in 752, hoping to deprive al-Andalus of an easy launching pad for raids into Francia.
 After a lengthy siege, the last Arab stronghold, the citadel of Narbonne, finally fell to the Franks in 759.
 Al-Andalus was sealed off at the Pyrenees.

 The third consequence of the Berber revolt was the collapse of the authority of the Damascus Caliphate over the western provinces.
 With the Umayyad Caliphs distracted by the challenge of the Abbasids in the east, the western provinces of the Maghreb and al-Andalus spun out of their control.
 From around 745, the Fihrids, an illustrious local Arab clan descended from Oqba ibn Nafi al-Fihri, seized power in the western provinces and ruled them almost as a private family empire of their own – Abd al-Rahman ibn Habib al-Fihri in Ifriqiya and Yūsuf al-Fihri in al-Andalus.
 The Fihrids welcomed the fall of the Umayyads in the east, in 750, and sought to reach an understanding with the Abbasids, hoping they might be allowed to continue their autonomous existence.
 But when the Abbasids rejected the offer and demanded submission, the Fihrids declared independence and, probably out of spite, invited the deposed remnants of the Umayyad clan to take refuge in their dominions.
 It was a fateful decision that they soon regretted, for the Umayyads, the sons and grandsons of caliphs, had a more legitimate claim to rule than the Fihrids themselves.
 Rebellious-minded local lords, disenchanted with the autocratic rule of the Fihrids, conspired with the arriving Umayyad exiles.